-Client case: Anne Frank House Amsterdam scores with sustainable tote bags
+Client case: Anne Frank House and sustainable tote bags

 The Anne Frank House is known all over the world and is one of the most popular tourist attractions in Amsterdam.
 All these tourists come to see where a Jewish girl and her family spent part of the Second World War.
 The accompanying museum shop is crowded.
 Behind the counter we see something familiar, because there are the black and white tote bags that are sold by Greengiving.
 We get a personal tour of the museum and the shop of Joost de Wijer, manager of the book and museum shop, while he talks about his reasons for choosing cotton tote bags from Greengiving.